Bereket-Gebreyesus/Uinversity-Website-HYF-Project/README.md

 Contact Us: Contact information for various departments, administrative offices, and key personnel, along with a contact form for inquiries.

 # Technologies Used:
-HTML
-JavaScript
-CSS and PHP
+HTML, JavaScript, CSS and PHP

 # Disclaimer: